 22 members have been elected during the business meeting at the IUGG meeting in Montreal, Canada.
-Four of them are elected as officiers representing the IHFC Bureau.
+In addition to the Past-Chair, four of them are elected as officers representing the IHFC Bureau.

 DISTAV University of Genoa (Italy)